The Old Woman and Her Pig

-"The Old Woman and Her Pig" is a cumulative English nursery rhyme which originally developed in oral lore form until it was collected and first appeared as an illustrated print on 27 May 1806 as "The True History of a Little Old Woman Who Found a Silver Penny" published by Tabart & Co. at No. 157 New Bond Street, London, for their Juvenile Library.
-Since this time it has been republished and rewritten in print form many times.
+"The Old Woman and Her Pig" is a cumulative English nursery rhyme which originally developed in oral lore form.
+It was collected and first appeared as an illustrated print on 27 May 1806 as "The True History of a Little Old Woman Who Found a Silver Penny" published by Tabart & Co. at No. 157 New Bond Street, London, for their Juvenile Library.
+It has been republished and rewritten in print form many times.
+The story has established variations in other cultures, such as the Swiss folklore classic Joggeli söll ga Birli schüttle (1908), which was translated into English as A Boy Went Out to Gather Pears (1966).

-Etymology
+Variations

 As the nursery rhyme has been retold and republished many times, variations in the name have appeared mostly under two broad categories:

-Category one refers to the pig, examples:
+Category one refers to the pig.
+For example: